Advertisement

 Besides Murati, Bob McGrew (chief research officer) and Barret Zoph (VP of research) have also announced their departure from OpenAI.

-"I am stepping away because I want to creat the time and space to do my exploration.
+"I am stepping away because I want to create the time and space to do my exploration.
 For now, my primary focus is doing everything in my power to ensure a smooth transition, maintaining the momentum we have built," Murati said in her post.

 The departure of these key executives comes at a strange time when the buzz around AI continues to be present.

-It is also worth noting that Ilya Sutskever, the Russian-Israeli computer scientist and the co-founder of the AI startup, had also resigned from the company earlier this year.
+It is also worth noting that Ilya Sutskever, the Russian-Israeli computer scientist and the co-founder of the AI start-up, had also resigned from the company earlier this year.

 Advertisement

 The news caught netizens by surprise.
-Many even started to question why she chose to leave the AI startup at such a pivotal moment.
+Many even started to question why she chose to leave the AI start-up at such a pivotal moment.

 The many Lawsuits